theforeman/theforeman.org/plugins/katello/nightly/user_guide/remote_databases/index.md

 ### Important notes:

 * Pulpcore installs a separate PostgreSQL database.
-Databases should be upgraded to avoid conflicts.

 * Katello 3.16 added dependencies provided by the `rh-postgresql12-postgresql-evr` package.
 This should be installed on any external PostgreSQL v12 database before applying any db migrations.